-History of Nut Day
+History of National Nut Day

-The Liberation Foods Company organized Nut Day to celebrate the long and storied history of the nut, as well as to dispel some pernicious myths, such as the persistent idea that peanuts are a nut for instance.
+The Liberation Foods Company organized National Nut Day to celebrate the long and storied history of the nut, as well as to dispel some pernicious myths, such as the persistent idea that peanuts are a nut for instance.
 Nuts have been part of our diets for time out of mind, a trait we likely learned by following our fuzzy four footed brethren to their winter stores.

-Since the inception of Nut Day, great festivals have sprung up around the world to celebrate the versatility and great taste of the nut.
+Since the inception of National Nut Day, great festivals have sprung up around the world to celebrate the versatility and great taste of the nut.
 There’s nothing like the rich smell of roast nuts to remind you that fall is here, and there is nothing to soothe a sweet tooth like a roast candied nut.
 Orange Glazed, Cinnamon, Sweet Chipotle are just a few of the common and more unusual flavors available in the world of the nut.

-How to Celebrate Nut Day
+How to celebrate National Nut Day

-The best way to celebrate Nut Day is by treating yourself to your favorite nut related treat.
-Whether that’s a nut rich doughnut or a bag of your favorite roasted nuts, Nut Day is an opportunity to indulge in the rich, nutty taste of.. well.. nuts!
+The best way to celebrate National Nut Day is by treating yourself to your favorite nut related treat.
+Whether that’s a nut rich doughnut or a bag of your favorite roasted nuts, National Nut Day is an opportunity to indulge in the rich, nutty taste of.. well.. nuts!